awsdocs/amazon-kendra-developer-guide/doc_source/data-source-web-crawler.md

 ------
 #### [ API ]

-**To connect Amazon Kendra to Web crawler**
+**To connect Amazon Kendra to web crawler**

-You must specify the following the [WebCrawlerConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/Web crawlerConfiguration.html) API:
+You must specify the following the [WebCrawlerConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_WebCrawlerConfiguration.html) API:
 + **Urls**—Specify the seed or starting point URLs of the websites or the sitemap URLs of the websites you want to crawl using [SeedUrlConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_SeedUrlConfiguration.html) and [SiteMapsConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_SiteMapsConfiguration.html)\.

   If you want to crawl a sitemap, it is important to check if the base or root URL is the same base URL used for the URLs listed on your sitemap page\.
 For example, if your sitemap URL is *https://example\.com/sitemap\-page\.html*, the URLs listed on this sitemap page should also use the base URL "https://example\.com/"\.
-+ **Secret Amazon Resource Name \(ARN\)**—If a website requires basic authentication, you provide the host name, port number and a secret that stores your basic authentication credentials of your user name and password\.You provide the ARN using the [AuthenticationConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_AuthenticationConfiguration.html) API\.
++ **Secret Amazon Resource Name \(ARN\)**—If a website requires basic authentication, you provide the host name, port number and a secret that stores your basic authentication credentials of your user name and password\.
+You provide the ARN using the [AuthenticationConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_AuthenticationConfiguration.html) API\.
 The secret is stored in a JSON structure with the following keys:

   ```
   {